00jferna/Meetup_Clone/README_OLD.md

 Returns the attendees of an event specified by its id.

-* Require Authentication: false
+- Require Authentication: false
-* Request
+- Request

-  * Method: GET
+  - Method: **GET**
-  * URL: /api/events/:eventId/attendees
+  - URL: **/attend/event/:id/attendees'**
-  * Body: none
+  - Body: none

-* Successful Response: If you ARE the organizer of the group or a member of the group with a status of "co-host".
+- Successful Response: If you ARE the organizer of the group or a member of the group with a status of "co-host".
 Shows all attendees including those with a status of "pending".

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {